Outdoor Recreation

 Friends of Badger Mountain

 The Badger Mountain Centennial Preserve is maintained by Friends of Badger Mountain.
 This group is lobbying to preserve local ridges for their scenic view and as open space.
-In their preservation efforts of Badger Mountain, three trails were created.
-The 1.1 mile Canyon Trail is for hikers while the 2.2 mile Skyline Trail and 1.0 mile Sagebrush Trail are both for hikers, mountain bikers and horseback riders (see Access and Trails).
+In their preservation efforts of Badger Mountain, several trails have been created:

 Friends of Mid-Columbia River Wildlife Refuges